ADoebeling/RP2-Framework/README.md

 ## RPF-API

 For developers it is quite easy to use the API.
-You need to export all domains from OrderId XY with nameserver settings.
+You need to export all domains from OrderId XY with nameserver settings?

 That's easy!